-ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the i.
+i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.

-For PM 1, DOM will (a) require MDRS to address alleged instances of abuse, neglect, exploitation, and unexplained/suspicious deaths within the required timeframe as specified in the approved waiver; (b) require MDRS to provide case manager or supervisor additional training on reporting requirements; (c) require MDRS to report monthly all alleged instances of abuse, neglect, exploitation, and unexplained/suspicious deaths regardless of whether they were addressed within the required timeframes.
+For PM 1, DOM will (a) require MDRS to address alleged instances of abuse, neglect, exploitation, and unexplained/suspicious deaths within the required timeframe as specified in the approved waiver; (b) require MDRS to provide case manager or supervisor additional training on reporting requirements; and (c) require MDRS to report monthly all alleged instances of abuse, neglect, exploitation, and unexplained/suspicious deaths regardless of whether they were addressed within the required timeframes.

-For PM 2, DOM will (a) immediately notify case manager of deficiency via unable to process notice/clarification request; (b) require MDRS case manager to respond to deficiency within seven business days; (c) immediately indicate deficiency in LTSS System for data collection; and (d) approve case within seven business days of receipt of complete Emergency Preparedness Plan (EPP) and Plan of Services and Supports (PSS) which identify and address risks.
+For PM 2, DOM will (a) immediately notify case manager of deficiency via clarification request; (b) require MDRS case manager to respond to deficiency within seven business days; (c) immediately indicate deficiency in LTSS System for data collection; and (d) approve case within seven business days of receipt of complete Emergency Preparedness Plan (EPP) and Plan of Services and Supports (PSS) which identify and address risks.